-- 1. While your child attends the IOP, they will still be in the community, living at home and attending school. - 2.
-IOP can be up to nine months depending on the individual needs, while hospital programs are typically five to seven days of treatment. - 3.
-IOP coordinates monthly school meetings to ensure treatment is appropriate.
+- 1. While your child attends the IOP, they will continue to live at home and attend school. - 2.
+IOP can be up to nine months depending on the individual needs, while hospital programs are typically five to seven days of treatment.

-United Counseling Service's HOPE House is carefully designed to help your child heal from a variety of challenges so they can grow and thrive.
+HOPE House is carefully designed to help your child heal from a variety of challenges so they can grow and thrive.
 With expertly led family, group, and individual therapy, we will help your child sustain their well-being in the community with the help of everyone around them.

-For more information about any of our program call 802-442-5491 or visit ucsvt.org.
+For more information about any of our programs call 802-442-5491 or visit ucsvt.org.